k2view-academy/K2View-Academy/articles/38_reports/05_quick_data_binding_with_Fabric.md

    ![](images/05_data_binding.png)

 5. Note that you should still validate the data set.
-Open the newly created data set and click Validate.
+Open the newly created data set and click on **Validate**.
 [Click for more information regarding Data Set validation.](03_data_binding.md#data-set-validation)